 Filling the Gap: LINBIT SDS in Amazon EKS

-Reader Bootstrapping:
+Reader Bootstrapping

-Amazon Elastic Kubernetes Service (EKS) might be one of the quickest routes an organization can take to run a highly available, fault tolerant, and scalable Kubernetes cluster.
+Amazon Elastic Kubernetes Service (EKS) might be one of the quickest routes an organization can take to run a highly available, fault-tolerant, and scalable Kubernetes cluster.
 EKS handles many of the difficult tasks in managing a Kubernetes cluster for its users; letting them focus more on their applications than their infrastructure.
-For example, EKS will balance your Kubernetes control plane and worker nodes across AWS availability zones (AZs) in your region, dynamically create EC2 load balancers enabling access to your applications, and even comes with an Elastic Block Store (EBS) storage class for your stateful applications.
+For example, EKS will balance your Kubernetes control plane and worker nodes across AWS availability zones (AZs) in your region, dynamically create EC2 load balancers enabling access to your applications, and even includes an Elastic Block Store (EBS) storage class for your stateful applications.
 As great as that all sounds (and is!), there are some gaps that LINBIT SDS® can fill.

 The two main storage offerings available from Amazon for use in EKS are their Elastic Block Store (EBS) and Elastic File System (EFS).

 EBS provides block-level storage to EC2 instances – EKS workers in this case – running within the same AZ as the EBS volume.
 EBS volumes are RWO (read write once) – just like LINBIT SDS and other block storage for Kubernetes – meaning they can only be accessed by one EKS worker instance at a time.
-This makes EBS a good fit for stateful applications that require performant (low latency/high throughput) block-level storage in AWS.
+This makes EBS a good fit for stateful applications that require performant (low latency and high throughput) block-level storage in AWS.
 RWO access also means that you’ll have to configure and rely on your application’s built-in replication for fault tolerance and high availability of your application’s stateful data.
 However, what if your application doesn’t have built-in replication?

 EFS provides a filesystem to EC2 instances that can be accessed concurrently and across AZs.
 In Kubernetes terms, it’s an RWX (read write many) persistent storage option.
 This acts much like an NFS mounted filesystem.
 Much like NFS, write performance to EFS suffers from the locking overhead necessary to prevent corruption.
 EFS is not suitable for use-cases such as OLTP databases, or applications requiring single file access such as Jenkins.
 EFS is more suited for use-cases such as content repositories, big data, home directories, and media processing.

-Thus, if your application requires highly performant storage and doesn’t have the ability to replicate its state on its own, you’re in the gap between EBS and EFS.
+Therefore, if your application requires highly performant storage and doesn’t have the ability to replicate its state on its own, you’re in the gap between EBS and EFS.
 If you choose EBS, your application could become unavailable in the event of an AZ service outage in your AWS region.
 If you choose EFS for one of the use cases it wasn’t designed for, you might experience high write latency.
 LINBIT SDS fills that gap by providing high performance, synchronously replicated, block storage to Kubernetes clusters.
 With a little EC2 massaging, LINBIT SDS can fill that gap in Amazon EKS.

-Preparing EC2 for LINBIT SDS:
+Preparing EC2 for LINBIT SDS

 Log in to the AWS Management Console and go to the EC2 Dashboard.
 In the navigation sidebar, you should see a link to “Launch Templates” nested under the “Instances” drop down; follow that link.
 Then, click the “Create launch template” button in the Launch Template console.
 Set only the options pictured below, as the rest will be configured elsewhere (depending on how your organization manages EKS).

-Name and describe the launch template:
+Name and Describe the Launch Template

 Set the instance type according to your application’s needs.
 LINSTOR itself is not resource intensive.
 Memory utilization for a DRBD resource scales with the size of volume and number of replicas.
 The formula is roughly 32KiB of memory per 1GiB of storage, multiplied by the number of peers (_other_ nodes with replicas).